Instrumental methods of analysis are essential to meet the demands of the modern chemical industry. Some examples of these methods include:

 Here are some of the advantages of using instrumental methods of analysis over simple laboratory tests:

-Faster Analysis – Instrumental methods are faster than traditional laboratory tests, which can take longer to yield results.
+Faster Analysis – Instrumental methods yield results more quickly than traditional laboratory tests.
 This is because these methods use automated instruments that can process multiple samples at the same time.

-Greater Accuracy – Instrumental methods are highly accurate due to their precision and sensitivity.
+Greater Accuracy – Due to their precision and sensitivity, instrumental methods offer higher accuracy.
 These methods can detect small amounts of chemical substances, which means they can provide more precise results than traditional laboratory tests.

-When the metal ions in a sample are heated to a high temperature, they give out energy in the form of light and produce an emission spectrum.
+When metal ions in a sample are heated to high temperatures, they release energy in the form of light, producing an emission spectrum.
 The spectrum looks like a coloured barcode and is unique to each metal ion.

 We can compare our sample spectrum with a reference spectrum, which is a known emission spectrum of an ion.
-If we find an emission spectrum that is identical to our sample, then it must be the same metal ion.
+If the emission spectrum of our sample matches a known spectrum, then they must represent the same metal ion.